garfieldius/t3ll/README.md

 cd t3ll

-# or using go get, the -d flag is importend because
+# or using go get, the -d flag is important because
 # building will fail without the frontend assets

 go get -d github.com/garfieldius/t3ll